 Members of the Glenbrook Club are residents of Glenbrook, Uppaway Estates, and other nearby communities.
-For more information about the Club and membership opportunities, please contact Thomas Tenorio, Glenbrook Club General Manager at thomas@glenbrookclub.com.
+For more information about the Club and membership opportunities, please contact us at membership@glenbrookclub.com.

 History